Lithishc/Block-Nex/README.md

 # 🚀 Block Nex (In Development)

-A modern, web-based **Block Nex (Supply Chain Management System)** designed to automate inventory tracking, procurement, and supplier-dealer interactions — with advanced AI-powered analytics and planned integration of blockchain and digital certificate contracts for transparency, traceability, and trust.
+A modern, web-based **Block Nex (Supply Chain Management System)** designed to automate inventory tracking, procurement, and supplier-retailer interactions — with advanced AI-powered analytics and planned integration of blockchain and digital certificate contracts for transparency, traceability, and trust.

 > 🎓 **Final Year B.E.
 Project (2025)**
 > Developed as part of the Bachelor of Engineering (B.E.) curriculum for academic submission and research.